mike-jordan79/Social-network-api/README.md

 The project was designed to demonstrate a working back end of a fuinctional social media website.
-The project includes folders fo routes, models, controllers, which function in a NoSQL Database

 Instillation